melissawebster/melissawebster/README.md

 ### Hello, folks!
 :ear_of_rice: My name is Melissa and I'm a Front-End Developer with 2+ years in the field <br />
 :rocket: Specialized in React/Next.js with a focus on UX/UI <br />
-:telescope: I'm currently looking for a new job position!
+:flags: I'm currently looking for a new job position!

 ```json
 {